 Natural Relief from Vertigo Is Possible!

 As we have seen, there are many reasons for the onset of vertigo.
 So how does one cope with the condition?
 Much of the traditional approach goes along with treating the symptoms rather than a root cause.
-Medications can be prescribed to coax better conditions in the ear, and surgery can help some inner ear issues as well.
-There are those who would prefer a gentler, more natural approach.
+Medications can relieve conditions in the ear, and surgery can help some inner ear issues as well.
+However, there are those who would prefer a gentler, more natural approach.